chocmake/Backup-to-Zip/README.md

 ## Additional features

 - Settings:
+  - Select between zip or 7z archive type for backups.
   - Choose to add the time to the filename timestamps (default) or just the date with an increasing counter.
   - Option to additionally preserve the date created and date accessed timestamps for the zip (normally only date modified timestamps are copied).
   > Since older versions of 7-Zip lack support for the above feature only enable if you have the 7-Zip v21+ installed.